goduphi/cse3320-programs/README.md

 # CSE3320 - Operating Systems
-## All of the programs in this repository were homework problem from class.
+## All of the programs in this repository were homework problems from class.

 ### Linux Shell named Mav Shell - msh.c
 ### Thread Synchronization - officehours.c